Noonan-Edward/sales_pipeline_analysis/README.md

 ## The Why/For What
 Stumbling across this sales pipeline / CRM dataset on Maven Analytics posed me with what I believed to be a great opportunity to show off my grounding Python, SQL, and Data-Viz capabilities that I've been taking intiative to improve.
 Constantly looking for ways to grow (and put on display) my data analysis toolkit, I saw the learning opportunity as solid portfolio potential.

-The hero question (or problem to solve) here asks from where the greatest revenue potential is derived.
+The hero question (or problem to solve), here, asks from where the greatest revenue potential is derived.

 I planned to first clean the sales pipeline dataset's 4 individual tables using a tailored cleaning script in Python.
 What followed would be a brief but practical data quality check / exploratory analysis in Python.
-From there, I figured I could load the data into a readied PostgreSQL database of my own, query for insight,
+From there, I figured I could load the data into a readied PostgreSQL database of my own, query for insight, and draw actionable conclusions.
+Coupled with a few rudimentary but nonetheless high-yield visualizations produced in Microsoft Power BI, I planned to have developed a true front-to-end, portfolio-ready data analytics project.

 ## Tech Stack
 ### Python